yegorsokolov/MT5/README.md

     automatically adjust based on recent volatility or the realised Sharpe ratio to better match current market conditions.
 Additional checks compute a 99% value-at-risk and a simple stress-loss estimate so trading is paused when tail risk grows beyond the configured thresholds.
+The latest version also monitors conditional value-at-risk (expected shortfall) and applies a regime-switching volatility model so position sizes adapt when markets transition between calm and turbulent periods.
 3. **Realtime trainer** — a Python script that fetches live ticks from MT5, incrementally retrains the model and commits updates to this GitHub repo.
 4. **Auto optimiser** — experiments with different signal thresholds and